ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-make-a-spatial-query.dotnet.markdown

 {NOTE: }

-* __Spatial queries__ allow you to search for documents using geographical criteria,
-  provided that your documents contain spatial data.

-* The spatial query defines geographic regions (circles or polygons)
-  and queries for documents that have some relation to those regions.
+* Documents that contain spatial data can be queried by spatial queries that employ geographical criteria.
+  You have two options:

+    * Either make a dynamic spatial query on a collection ( __described in this article__ ).
+      An auto-index will be created by the server.

+    * Or, index your documents' spatial data in a static-index (see [indexing spatial data](../../../indexes/indexing-spatial-data)),
+      and then make a spatial query on this index (see [query a spatial index](../../../indexes/querying/spatial)).

 * To perform a spatial search,
   use the `Spatial` method which provides a wide range of spatial functionalities.

-* When making a __dynamic spatial query__ from the studio,
+* When making a __dynamic spatial query__ from the Studio,
   results are also displayed on the global map.
 See [spatial queries map view](../../../studio/database/queries/spatial-queries-map-view#circular-region-example).

-* Spatial fields can also be indexed in a static index,
-  and a spatial query can be made against the index.
-See [indexing spatial data](../../../indexes/indexing-spatial-data#indexing-spatial-data).

 ---